Chart Color Schemes

 Coomera was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Coomera's population showed significant cultural diversity, with 14.7% speaking a language other than English at home and 31.8% born overseas.
-Christianity was the predominant religion in Coomera, comprising 42.8% of its population.
-Notably, the 'Other' religious category was slightly overrepresented in Coomera compared to the rest of Queensland (1.1% vs 1.2%).
+Coomera's population was found to be more culturally diverse than most local markets, with 14.7% speaking a language other than English at home and 31.8% born overseas.
+Christianity was the main religion in Coomera, comprising 42.8% of its population.
+The category 'Other' showed overrepresentation in Coomera at 1.1%, compared to 1.2% across Rest of Qld.

 Frequently Asked Questions - Diversity